avonderluft/aws_utils/README.md

 * Display all audit tasks: `rake -T audit`

+### Lambda scripts

+The 'lambda' directory contains a few helpful scripts which can run on AWS Lambda

 ## Development and Testing

 * Run `bundle exec rake spec` to run the tests